Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 You might think accounting is the same across the board, but it can differ significantly by industry.
 For example, while restaurant accounting uses many of the same costing methods, profit and loss (P&L) statements and cash flow reports as other industries, it has unique accounting challenges and practices that set it apart.
-We’ll explain how restaurant accounting differs from accounting in other industries and highlight accounting solutions that can streamline your eatery’s financial management.
+We’ll explain how restaurant accounting differs from accounting in other industries and share expert-backed best practices for accounting for restaurants.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.